- About Us

 We have all seen American manufacturing jobs disappear and get shipped overseas to countries where workers are paid pennies on the dollar.
-Free trade and open markets can make it seem like there is no way to stop Americans from losing their jobs to foreign competition.
+Free trade and open markets can make it seem like there is no way to stop Americans from losing their jobs to foreign competition, even with consumers who try to buy American.

 But there are two areas of federal law that favor American manufacturing jobs over foreign competition.
 And, when an employee sees that a company is violating these laws, the employee can get money compensation — both for him or herself and for the U.S. government — if the employee speaks up.